Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

     return model,history
 ```

-**6. Evaluating the model using 'TensorFlow'**
+**6. Evaluating the model using `TensorFlow`**

-This code evaluates the model using test data and the following metrics: 'loss' (measurement of the difference between predictions and actual labels of the test set), 'accuracy' (percentage of times the model predicted correctly), 'precision' (true positive rate, indicating reliability in malicious URL identification), and 'recall' (sensitivity, showing effectiveness in finding actual threats).
-As I mentioned far above, I am currently working in adding an F1 score to better assess the model.
+This code evaluates the model using test data and the following metrics: `loss` (measurement of the difference between predictions and actual labels of the test set), `accuracy` (percentage of times the model predicted correctly), `precision` (true positive rate, indicating reliability in malicious URL identification), and `recall` (sensitivity, showing effectiveness in finding actual threats).
+As I mentioned far above, I am currently working in adding an `F1 score` to better assess the model.

 ```python
 def evaluate_model(X_test_preprocessed,y_test):